 Try a new hobby.

 I realized how little time I was spending on doing things just for fun.
+Once you start spending less time on your phone you will notice you have so much more free time to spend doing whatever you please.
 I started playing tennis again and it’s so nice to go out and do something fun without my phone.
 It’s amazing what it does for my mind and body.
+The time you spend on your phone can be used in a much more productive and healthy way.

 Don’t take out the phone at dinner.